 Right but wrong

 Smiling, Lord Krishna says an unexpected thing to Arjuna in response to his fervent disquisition on how he both should not and could not engage in battle on the field of Kurukshetra:

 The fundamental problem is the character of the mind itself.
-It is intended as a link between the witness-consciousness that is our pure spirit and the outer world that is really only a dream in the mind of God and our minds, for we are co-dreamers with God in the Great Dream of creation and evolution.
+It is intended as a link between the witness-consciousness that is our pure spirit and the outer world that is really only a dream in the mind of God and our minds, for we are co-dreamers with God, dreamers within the Great Dream of creation and evolution.

 Yet the mind is part of our equipment for evolution, so what shall we do?
-Clarify and correct it–and that can be done by meditation.
-For Krishna is going to tell Arjuna: “The sage who is disciplined in yoga [meditation] quickly attains Brahman,” and “He should practice yoga for the purpose of self-purification” (5:6; 6:12).
+Clarify and correct it: put Humpty Dumpty together.
+And that can be done by meditation.
+For Krishna is going to tell Arjuna: “The yoga-yoked sage quickly attains Brahman,” and “He should practice yoga for the purpose of self-purification” (5:6; 6:12).

-In the purity of mind produced by meditation, intuition comes to the fore, replacing discursive (and consequently tangled) thought, thus making the mind an instrument of perception rather than interference in perception.
+In the purity of mind produced by meditation, intuition comes to the fore, replacing discursive (and consequently tangled) thought, thus making the mind an instrument of perception rather than an interference in perception.
 For our thoughts are mostly static and distortion.
 In time through the effect of meditation we no longer think–we know.
-Therefore: “With a mind disciplined by the practice of yoga, which does not turn to anything else, to the divine supreme Spirit he goes, meditating on Him” (8:8).
+Therefore: “With mind made steadfast by yoga, which turns not to anything else, to the Divine Supreme Spirit he goes, meditating on him” (8:8).

 Read the next article in the Bhagavad Gita for Awakening: Birth and Death–The Great Illusions